tkepassport39/youtubeSpotifyPY/README.md

 # Automate Youtube playlist import to Spotify

-*Note: This code was made for personal use and to help others as a reference of code to look at*
+*Note: This code was made for my personal use.*

 ## Problem
 I listen to music on both youtube and spotify from time to time.
 When I'm coding on my computer I listen music on Youtube and when I'm out and about I listen to my playlists on Spotify.
 At times I find new songs on Youtube and want to add it to my spotify playlist.
 I have to manually search the song in spotify and then save it to a particular playlist.
 Why not automate this?